IT-VBFK/AwesomeAssertions/docs/_pages/objectgraphs.md

 ### Compile-time types vs. run-time types

-By default, Fluent Assertions respects an object's or member's declared (compile-time) type when selecting members to process during a recursive comparison.
+By default, Awesome Assertions respects an object's or member's declared (compile-time) type when selecting members to process during a recursive comparison.
 That is to say if the subject is a `OrderDto` but the variable it is assigned to has type `Dto` only the members defined by the latter class would be considered when comparing the object to the `order` variable.
 This behavior can be configured and you can choose to use run-time types if you prefer: